-Acids are a girl's best friend!
+Acids are a girl's best friend –

-When they come in a peel, that is.
 Learn about what makes a great chemical peel, what they are made of, types of peels an esthetician can and cannot do, and see befores and afters!
 When we’re done, we’ll tell you where estheticians can buy the best chemical peels on the market at wholesale!

 In This Article…